This page is designed to answer the following questions:

-All records that you keep and documentation that you are responsible for must adhere to certain standards to ensure that they are lawful, fit for purpose and adhere to your duty of care and other responsibilities.
-In short, this means that any records you complete should be up to date, complete, accurate and legible.
+All records that you maintain and documentation that you are responsible for must adhere to certain standards to ensure that they are lawful, fit for purpose and adhere to your duty of care and other responsibilities.
+In short, this means that any records you complete should be up-to-date, complete, accurate and legible.

 Records should always be up-to-date.
 Documentation such as care plans are constantly changing and should be regularly reviewed to ensure that they fulfil the individual’s current needs, wishes and preferences.
 Old documents could result in a member of staff performing tasks that are no longer required and possibly even harmful to an individual (e.g. administering medication that is no longer needed).
 Any changes to records should also be signed and dated and an audit trail maintained so that the history of the document is kept on record.
-Important information such as the address and contact number of the individual’s next of kin or GP can change regularly, so it is important to ensure these are kept up-to-date.
+Important information such as the address and contact number of the individual’s next of kin or GP may change, so it is important to ensure these are kept up-to-date.

 All records should be fully completed to ensure that no information is missed.
 You should aim to include as much detail as possible and include the time, date and your signature.
 Incomplete records could result in staff not being aware of the whole picture or having to use guesswork.
 Setting a regular time and routine for completing documentation can help to ensure things are not missed.

 It is essential that all records are 100% accurate.
 This means sticking to the facts and writing in an objective manner.
 You should not include your personal feelings or opinions.
 If records are not accurate, it could result in incorrect conclusions being drawn and an individual receiving the wrong care and support.
 Ensuring that you record information as soon as possible helps with accuracy because the information will still be fresh in your mind.